 Repair Steam Library Folder

 Repairing the Steam library is fairly straight forward, however, it’s a fairly obscure fix that only works in rare cases.

-- Once complete, restart Steam and hopefully, the probably will be resolved
+- Once complete, restart Steam and hopefully, the problem will be resolved.

 Verify Game Files

 Verifying the integrity of your game files can fix a whole host of problems.
 That being said, it can actually fix the Steam error missing file privilege issue many are experiencing.
 Here’s how to verify your game files:

 - Start by opening Steam and navigate to your games library.